Bishop Anthony W. Sease

 Unity in the body of Christ is one of the edicts the Lord has given Pastor Sease.
 To that end, he has worked collaboratively with Pastors throughout York County.
 He has been a regular attendee of the Hamptons Ministers Conference for many years.
 In January of 2018, he met with a select group of Pastors in York County to form Dominion Fellowship, which is currently comprised of eight churches.
 In March of 2018, he attended The Joint College of African American Pentecostal Bishops as a Bishop Designate.
 On June 30, 2018, Midwest Seminary of Bible Theology conferred up Bishop Sease the honorary Degree of Doctor of Divinity, for commitment and service in Community Outreach and Ministry to Those at Risk.
 With all rights, honors, and privileges thereunto appertaining.
 In May 2019, he attended ECS and LIFS, Catechism 2.0.
 He has been a regular attendee of the Hamptons Ministers Conference for many years.

 On June 19, 2019, A Bulla of Episcopal Intent was issued by election from the Pastors of Dominion Fellowship After being vetted by the Episcopacy, Fellow Clergy, and the Community at Large, Pastor Sease was put forward for induction, to be consecrated to the Office of Bishop.

 Bishop Sease continues to walk worthy of the vocation to which he is called as a faithful servant of the Most High God.

-our associate pastors:
+our associate pastor: